 It’s often used when scripting or debuging to ensure that the correct binary is being executed.
 Especially when there are multiple versions of the same program installed.

-For instance, if you type which python in a Unix terminal, the command searches through the directories listed in your $PATH environment variable.
+in a Unix terminal, the command searches through the directories listed in your $PATH environment variable.
 If it finds the Python executable, it prints its full path to the standard output.
 This output helps you know which Python version will be executed when you run the python command.

 The PATH environment variable is available in Linux, Windows and macOS, it lists the specific directories where executable programs are stored.
 This variable enables users to run programs from the command line without needing to input the full path to the file.